Cosmoline

 Cosmoline is the genericized trademark for a common class of brown, wax-like petroleum-based corrosion inhibitors, typically conforming to United States Military Standard MIL-C-11796C Class 3.
 They are viscous when freshly applied, have a slight fluorescence, and solidify over time with exposure to air.
 The main ingredient in cosmoline is aliphatic petroleum solvent, which is volatile and evaporates over time.

 Description

 Cosmoline was developed by Houghton International in the 1860s or 1870s as a pharmaceutical product.
-The original Cosmoline was an ointment and was used for many different cosmetic and medical purposes, it was even advocated to promote hair growth.
+The original Cosmoline was an ointment and was used for many different cosmetic and medical purposes, including to promote hair growth.
 It was kept in homes to disinfect wounds and was used by veterinarians to treat cuts, abrasions, bruises and sprains.
-Cosmoline could even be found on farms, where it was used to relieve swelling in cow's udders.
+Cosmoline could be found on farms, where it was used to relieve swelling in cow's udders.

 Cosmoline became widely known when it received a government specification as a rust preventive and began its use by the military to protect various equipment from rust and corrosion.
 Cosmoline could be found on military equipment in the Spanish–American War, World War I, World War II, and the Korean and Vietnam Wars.
 Cosmoline conforms to MIL-SPEC (MIL-C-11796C, Class 3) for Preservative and Sealing Compounds.